Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: Conclusion

 \section{Conclusion}

-Globalping enables technical and non-technical end-users to apply scalable, community-driven, open-source, and real-time network diagnostics.
-It is a globally distributed network of probes that allow users to conduct a wide range of network measurements like ping, traceroute, and DNS lookups from various diversified geographic locations.
-These features, in combination with official integrations like Slack and GitHub, help users who are both casual and in teams with real-time network troubleshooting.
-In comparison with similar tools, such as RIPE Atlas, \SystemName{} targets all users, including experts and non-technicals, yet maintains robust capabilities for real-time monitoring and diagnostics.
-We believe \SystemName{} is a valuable tool in performance measurement as it offers globally powerful and user-friendly solutions.
+\GlobalpingSystemName{} enables technical and non-technical users to apply scalable, community-driven, open-source, and real-time network diagnostics via a globally distributed network of probes, allowing them to perform a wide range of network measurements, such as ping, traceroute, and DNS lookups.
+These features, in combination with official integrations such as Slack and GitHub, help both casual users and team members perform real-time network troubleshooting.
+Compared with similar tools, such as RIPE Atlas, \GlobalpingSystemName{} targets all users, including experts and non-technical users, while maintaining robust real-time monitoring and diagnostics capabilities.
+We believe \GlobalpingSystemName{} is a valuable tool for performance measurement, offering powerful, user-friendly solutions worldwide.